7 Days in Sydney: The Itinerary That Actually Makes Sense

 | Day 6 | Neighbourhoods | Paddington, Surry Hills or Newtown |

-| Day 7 | Shopping | Pitt St Mall, QVB, Birkenhead Point |
+| Day 7 | Shopping | Pitt Street Mall, QVB, Birkenhead Point |

 Getting Around Sydney

+Sydney’s public transport is good.
 The network covers trains, buses, ferries, and light rail — and the easiest way to use it is to tap on and off with a debit card or phone wallet.

 Ferries leave from Circular Quay and connect to Manly, Taronga Zoo, Watsons Bay, Balmain, Pyrmont, and a handful of other spots around the harbour.

 These aren’t just transport — the ride itself is part of the experience.

 The train network is fast and covers the inner suburbs well.
 For Bondi Beach, take the train to Bondi Junction and bus the rest of the way.

 The light rail runs along George Street through the CBD and connects Circular Quay, Central Station, Chinatown, Darling Harbour, and Pyrmont.
+It’s useful for moving between the city’s main precincts without a taxi.

-When that happens, TripView is the more reliable alternative for real-time Sydney bus and train arrivals.
+When that happens, TripView is the more reliable option for real-time Sydney bus and train arrivals.
+The Opal Travel app tracks balance, top-ups, and recent trips.

 Is 7 Days Enough for Sydney?